Cleaning up SharePoint Framework build folders

 When building SharePoint Framework Client Side Web Parts you might want to clean up the build folders.
 The easiest way to do it is by using the

-gulp nuke task that is provided with the SharePoint Framework.
+gulp clean task that is provided with the SharePoint Framework.